Real Spectral Triples on Crossed Products: Introduction

-\begin{notat} All Hilbert spaces and $C^{*}$-algebras in this paper are assumed to be separable and algebras are assumed to be complex and unital.
-Furthermore, every group $G$ is assumed to be topological with a locally compact second-countable topology. \end{notat}
+\begin{conv} All Hilbert spaces and $C^{*}$-algebras in this paper are assumed to be separable and algebras are assumed to be complex and unital.
+Furthermore, every group $G$ is assumed to be topological with a locally compact second-countable topology. \end{conv}

-\begin{ack} The authors are very grateful to P. Antonini for several useful comments and to A. Magee for reading the manuscript and helpful remarks.
+\begin{ack} The authors would like to thank the referees for their helpful and detailed comments and suggestions for improvements.
+They are also very grateful to P. Antonini for several useful comments and to A. Magee for reading the manuscript and helpful remarks.
 A.R. thanks A. Magee also for numerous discussions. \end{ack}